 Alexander Fleming (1888-1955) the biologist who discovered penicillin harbored an inner passion for the visual arts.
-He was responsible for launching the age of antibiotics when he discovered a certain culture of mold actually could kill disease causing bacteria.
-But he couldn’t shake is artistic impulse.
+He was responsible for launching the age of antibiotics when he discovered a certain culture of mold actually could kill disease-causing bacteria.
+But he just couldn’t shake his artistic impulse.
 Fleming found time to develop an odd artistic practice of “painting” with bacteria.
 His “germ art” has been publicly exhibited and chronicled in both scientific and historical journals over the years.
 Dr. Fleming, though, kept his inner artist well in the shadows of his brilliant scientific career.

 (Guardsmen painting by Alexander Fleming with pigment-producing bacteria in culture – source Smithsonian Magazine)

-The worlds of science and art are often presented as well and necessarily separated.
+The worlds of science and art are often presented as well, and necessarily, separated.
 Most who choose the path of hard science feel that they are not “creative.”
-And the art students often steer a course well around science and math even though the University insists that the inhabitants of each planet visit the other now and then through general education requirements.
+And the art students often steer a course well around science and math even though the University insists that the inhabitants of each arena visit the other now and then through general education requirements.

 Scientists and artists are equally driven to discover that which is beyond their immediate or obvious understanding.
 They share a reliance on imagination, whether to form a hypothesis or to devise a visual masterpiece.
 Their work ethics are equally unrelenting.
 And both share an understanding that the intuitive and the objective exist in dynamic harmony.